open-policy-agent/opa/docs/content/deployments.md

 Development builds are also available on Docker Hub.
 For each version the `{version}-dev` tag refers the most recent development build for that version.

+The `edge` tag refers to the current `master` branch of OPA.
+Useful for testing unreleased features.
+It is not recommended to use `edge` for production deployments.

 The version information is contained in the OPA executable itself.
 You can check the version with the following command: